Perverse schobers, stability conditions and quadratic differentials I: Perverse schobers parametrized by ribbon graphs

 The notion of a spherical functor was introduced by Anno, see also \cite{AL17}.
 Treatments in the setting of stable $\infty$-categories can be found in \cite{DKSS19,Chr20}.

 As observed in \cite{KS14}, spherical adjunctions may be seen as a categorification of perverse sheaves on the complex unit disc $\mathbb{D}\subset \mathbb{C}$ with a single singularity at $0$.
-In this description, the $\infty$-category $\mathcal{N}$ categorifies the generic stalk of the perverse sheaf, i.e.~any stalk away from $0$, which is a chain complex concentrated in a single degree.
-The $\infty$-category $\mathcal{V}$ categorifies the derived global sections of the perverse sheaf with support on the positive real axis $\mathbb{R}_{\geq 0}\cap \mathbb{D} \subset \mathbb{D}$ (these derived sections turn out to be a chain complex concentrated in a single degree).
+In this description, the $\infty$-category $\mathcal{N}$ categorifies the generic stalk of the perverse sheaf, i.e.\ any stalk away from $0$, which is a chain complex concentrated in a single degree.
+The $\infty$-category $\mathcal{V}$ categorifies the derived global sections of the perverse sheaf with support on the positive real axis $\mathbb{R}_{\geq 0}\cap \mathbb{D} \subset \mathbb{D}$.
+These derived sections turn out to form a chain complex whose homology is concentrated in a single degree; this homology is called the vector space of vanishing cycles.
 Categorified perverse sheaves are also referred to as perverse schobers.
 We can think of $\mathbb{R}_{\geq 0} \cap \mathbb{D}\subset \mathbb{D}$ as describing a graph with a single, $1$-valent vertex at $0$ inside the disc.
 This graph is also called the $1$-spider, as a special case of the $j$-spider (which we will use later):

-\begin{definition} For any number $j\in\NN_{\ge1}$, the \emph{$j$-spider} $\spider_{j}$ is the ribbon graph with a single vertex $v$ and $j$ incident external edges. \end{definition} We may thus summarize the above in the following definition. \begin{definition} A ($k$-linear) \emph{perverse schober parametrized by the $1$-spider}, or on the $1$-spider for short, consists of a $k$-linear spherical adjunction
+\begin{definition} For any number $j\in\NN_{\ge1}$, the \emph{$j$-spider} $\spider_{j}$ is the ribbon graph with a single vertex $v$ and $j$ incident external edges. \end{definition} We may thus summarize the above in the following definition. \begin{definition} A \emph{perverse schober parametrized by the $1$-spider}, or on the $1$-spider for short, consists of a spherical adjunction between stable $\infty$-categories

 \end{definition}